About

 Teaching:

-I have taught the following courses as instructor of record at Arizona State University:
+Kyle has taught the following courses as instructor of record at Arizona State University:

 • SOC 427: The Sociology of Health and Illness